Tax guide

 While both countries aim to create a competitive environment for business, their approaches to corporate taxation differ in several key respects.

-In the United Kingdom, corporation tax rates are structured for different types of companies and sectors:
+In the United Kingdom, corporation tax rates vary according to company size and sector-specific rules:

-• The standard rate of corporation tax is 25%.
+• The main rate of corporation tax is 25% and applies to companies with profits over £250,000.

-• Smaller companies with profits of up to £50,000 benefit from a reduced rate of 19%.
+• Smaller companies with profits up to £50,000 benefit from a reduced small profits rate of 19%.

 NOTe

-Special tax regimes exist for certain industries, including oil and gas, life insurance, shipping, banks, real estate investment trusts (REITs), asset holding companies, and residential property developers.
+Special tax regimes apply to industries such as oil and gas, life insurance, shipping, banking, real estate investment trusts (REITs), asset holding companies, and residential real estate development.

 UK vs. US capital gains taxes

-• Short-term capital gains.
-These gains are realized on the sale of assets held for one year or less.
-They are taxed at the same rates as ordinary income, which can range from 10% to 37% depending on the taxpayer's income bracket.
+• Short-term capital gains apply to assets held for one year or less and are taxed as ordinary income at rates ranging from 10% to 37%.

 Filing status 0% Rate ($) 15% Rate ($) 20% Rate ($)